sal55/langs/Mcompiler.md

 The core compiler (no diagnostic module, no built-in stdlibs. no ML/MX/RUN support) is currently 307KB.
 With ML/MX/RUN, it is 317KB.
 With also the built-in stdlibs (ie. the stardard library source modules which are statically compiled with each application), then `mm.exe` is a self-contained 382KB solution to build M applications.

-In other words, MM is a single 0.4MB blob, which can translates source code to executable at some 0.5M lines per second.
+In other words, MM is a single 0.4MB blob, which can translate source code to executable at some 0.5M lines per second.
 This is exactly what I've aimed for, a compiler that effortlessly builds programs more or less instantly.

 #### Optimiser